Memorial to the Child Victims of War

-The Memorial to the Children Victims of the War (Pomník dětských obětí války) is a bronze sculpture by Marie Uchytilová in Lidice, Czech Republic.
+The Memorial to the Child Victims of War (Pomník dětských obětí války) is a bronze sculpture by Marie Uchytilová in Lidice, Czech Republic.
 It commemorates a group of 82 children of Lidice who were gassed at Chełmno in the summer of 1942 during the Second World War as a part of the Lidice massacre.
 Work began on the memorial in 1980, but it was not until 2000, ten years after Uchytilová's death, that it was completed by her husband.
 The "Garden of Peace and Friendship" adjoins the memorial.

 Background

-On 10 June 1942 the Nazis killed all 173 adult men and 52 women in Lidice as a reprisal for the assassination of Nazi official Reinhard Heydrich, the acting Reichsprotektor of the Protectorate of Bohemia and Moravia.
+On 10 June 1942, the Nazis killed all 173 adult men and 52 women in Lidice as a reprisal for the assassination of Nazi official Reinhard Heydrich, the acting Reichsprotektor of the Protectorate of Bohemia and Moravia.
 The village was razed, seventeen children who were considered suitable to be "Germanized" were removed, and the remaining women and children, separated, were sent to concentration camps.
 The children were gassed that summer in mobile vans at Chełmno.
 Following the war, a cross was erected at Lidice in remembrance of the murdered children, but little else occurred for the next two decades.